fendraq/swedish-handwriting-ocr/README.md

 # Swedish Handwriting OCR

 A production-ready system for training and deploying TrOCR models for Swedish handwritten text recognition.
-The system provides comprehensive tools for data collection, preprocessing, model training, and evaluation with Azure ML compatibility.
+The system provides comprehensive tools for data collection, preprocessing, model training, and evaluation with cloud platform compatibility.

 ## Project Structure